6.1 Administering medicines

 assessment, or another member of staff who is fully informed about the child’s needs and/or medication.

-- Medication for a child is taken in a sealed plastic box clearly labelled with the child’s name, name of the medication.
+- Medication for a child is taken in a sealed plastic bag/box clearly labelled with the child’s name, name of the

-Inside the box is a copy of the consent form and a form to record when it has been given, including all the details that need to be recorded in the medication file, including the details as stated
+medication.
+Inside the bag/box is a copy of the consent form and a form to record when it has been given, including all the details that need to be recorded in the medication file, including the

 - On returning to the setting the form is stapled to the medicine record file and the parent signs it.

-- If a child on medication has to be taken to hospital, the child’s medication is taken in a sealed plastic box clearly
+- If a child on medication has to be taken to hospital, the child’s medication is taken in a sealed plastic bag/box

 - As a precaution, children should not eat when travelling in vehicles.